Everything he has is within him

 Let’s talk about your songwriting for this album.

-When I write for the band, I don’t put too much of myself, because I see it as a representation of the group.
+When I write for the band, I don’t put too much of myself because I see it as a group representation.
 Certainly, I don’t want to put words on somebody else’s mouth.
 This is why I refrain from discussing politics.
-What I’m writing is reflecting on what I am fascinated with: old Americana, search for the self, loneliness, discontent, and so on.
+What I’m writing reflects on what I am fascinated with: old Americana, search for the self, loneliness, discontent, and so on.

 You are trying to create a specific narrative to tell a story.
-Who are your favourite writers?
+Who are Alexis Marshall favourite writers?

 There’s a bunch of stuff.
 I have a lot of books, especially poetry.
 It is easy to sort of jump on because we’re on the bus talking to each other.
 I read a lot of books.
 I like Raymond Carver, Cormac McCarthy, some Robert Pinsky poetry.